-On the other hand, this may change while taking into account that Lithuania is among 23 member states that signed the agreement for the termination of intra-EU bilateral investment treaties ('termination agreement') on 5 May 2020.
+On the other hand, this may change while taking into account that Lithuania is among 23 member states that signed and ratified the agreement for the termination of intra-EU bilateral investment treaties (termination agreement).
 The agreement follows the declarations of 15 and 16 January 2019 on the legal consequences of the judgment of the Court of Justice in Achmea and on investment protection in the European Union, where member states committed to terminate their intra-EU BITs.

-Therefore, Lithuania will now refuse to arbitrate intra-EU investor-state disputes and will not recognise any awards made under the intra-EU BITs.
-Recently, fallowing the Achmea ruling, the Lithuanian government has withdrawn its counterclaim against Veolia corporation in ICSID arbitration.
+Therefore, Lithuania will now refuse to arbitrate any intra-EU investor-state disputes and will not recognize any awards made under the intra-EU BITs.
+Recently, following the Achmea ruling, the Lithuanian government has withdrawn its counterclaim against Veolia corporation in ICSID arbitration and has submitted this claim to Lithuanian courts pursuant to the termination agreement.
+However, after two years of litigation, this claim was not accepted by Lithuanian courts, which declared the claim inadmissible and out of the court's jurisdiction.

-To what extent have local courts been supportive and respectful of investment treaty arbitration, including the enforcement of awards?
+22 To what extent have local courts been supportive and respectful of investment treaty arbitration, including the enforcement of awards?